Random Schreier graphs and expanders: Random Schreier graphs

-\end{proof} We stress that, in the statements of Theorem \ref{thMain} and Proposition \ref{propMain}, there is no substantial difference with the setting where repetitions are not allowed: in fact, $O(\log|\Omega|)$ randomly chosem elements in $\Omega$ are almost surely made of distinct members.
+for every sufficiently large set $\Omega$, where the last inequality follows because $\delta \rightarrow 0$ when $|\Omega|$ grows, and $\log 4 < 2$. \end{proof} We stress that, in the statements of Theorem \ref{thMain} and Proposition \ref{propMain}, there is no substantial difference with the setting where repetitions are not allowed: in fact, $O(\log|\Omega|)$ randomly chosem elements in $G$ are almost surely made of distinct members.